zacharydenton/facebook-liberation/README.markdown

 ## Introduction ##

-This script exports all of your Facebook contacts from an internal database used by the Facebook app (on Android).
-Unlike other methods, you get phone numbers and profile pictures in addition to email addresses and names.
+This script exports all of your Facebook contacts from an internal database used by the Android Facebook app.
+Unlike other methods, you get phone numbers, birthdays, and profile pictures in addition to email addresses and names.

 ## Requirements ##

 * rooted android phone
 * facebook application installed on phone
-* fb.db (located on your phone at /data/data/com.facebook.katana/databases/fb.db)
+* `fb.db` (located on your phone at `/data/data/com.facebook.katana/databases/fb.db`)

 ## Usage ##

 	usage: fbcontacts.py [-h] [--photos] [database] [vcard]

 	positional arguments:
 	  database    path to facebook database
 	  vcard	      file to write contacts to

 	optional arguments:
 	  -h, --help  show this help message and exit --photos    download profile pictures